 - maintain living accommodation: internal structure of each room to be kept in good repair.
 Each room and all supplied furniture should be in a clean condition at the beginning of the tenants' occupation.

 - provide waste disposal facilities: provide sufficient suitable waste bins having regard for the Councils collection service - see Related articles.

 The Regulations require that specified standards of management are achieved and maintained.
 If a manager fails to meet these standards, the Council may prosecute immediately, with an unlimited fine on conviction for each breach of the Regulations.

 Housing Health and Safety Rating System (HHSRS)

-Under the Housing Act 2004 councils assess risks in HMOs using HHSRS.
+Under the Housing Act 2004 Part 1 Local Housing Authorities assess risks in HMOs using HHSRS.
 This assesses 29 potential risk and classes them as either Category 1 (serious) or Category 2 (less serious).
 For more information, see Related articles.

 Tenants also have responsibilities under the regulations, which allow managers to fulfil their legal obligations.
 Tenants should:

 - allow access to the manager at reasonable times and provide necessary information to carry out their management duties;